-Any employee who is redeployed or recalled to a position in a lower pay band and whose last salary was higher than the top of this new pay band shall have their salary adjusted to the maximum of the appropriate pay band, in accordance with Article 54 (Classifications and Hourly Rates).
-Where an employee's current salary is below top of new lower salary band to which he or she is to be redeployed, the employee will maintain his or her current salary and anniversary date and will move to the next highest step in the new pay band on his or her next anniversary date.
+Any employee who is redeployed or recalled to a position in a lower pay band and whose last salary was higher than the top of this new pay band shall have their salary adjusted to the maximum of the appropriate pay band, in accordance with Appendix A (Classifications and Hourly Rates).
+Where an employee's current salary is below top of new lower salary band to which they are to be redeployed, the employee will maintain their current salary and anniversary date and will move to the next highest step in the new pay band on their next anniversary date.

-46.13 Redeployment and Displacement for Permanent Part-time Employees
+45.13 Redeployment and Displacement for Permanent Part-time Employees